Have a French Pastry School account? Sign in

 The following financial options may be available to eligible students of The French Pastry School enrolled in either L'Art de la Patisserie or L'Art du Gateau full-time certificate programs.
 L'Art de la Boulangerie course is not eligible:

 FAFSA - stands for Free Application for Federal Student Aid.
 This form is used to determine the amount of money a family is expected to contribute to the price of attending a postsecondary institution.
-The results of the FAFSA are used in determining student grants, and Stafford loan amounts.
-The FAFSA application is critical because it is used for Federal Pell Grants as well as Stafford Loans.
-Visit www.studentaid.ed.gov for more information.
+The results of the FAFSA are used in determining student grants, and Federal Direct loan amounts.
+The FAFSA application is critical because it is used for Federal Pell Grants as well as Direct Loans.
+Visitwww.studentaid.ed.gov for more information.
 To begin this process you will need to complete a FAFSA form (www.fafsa.ed.gov).
 Our school code is 001654.

-Federal Stafford Loans - There are two types of Stafford loans.
-Subsidized Federal Stafford Loan - Awarded on the basis of financial need.
-The federal government pays the interest on the loan until you begin repayment.
-Unsubsidized Federal Stafford Loan - Awarded without regard to financial need.
+Federal Direct Loans - There are two types of Federal Direct loans.
+Direct Subsidized Loan - Awarded on the basis of financial need.
+The federal government pays the interest on the loan during your enrollment.
+Direct Unsubsidized Loan - Awarded without regard to financial need.
 Interest will accrue from the time the loan is disbursed until it is paid in full unless the student chooses to make the interest payments while in school.
 Visit www.studentloans.gov for application procedures and additional information.

 Military & Veteran Benefits - Pays tuition for undergraduate or graduate study for veterans at public colleges.
 Visit www.ccc.edu/services/pages/military-and-veteran-educational-benefits.aspx for additional information.